What Is Life Like in the Afterlife? The World Environment

-In the afterlife, there are a great many environments, but all are pleasant, with surroundings reminiscent of the environment of Earth School, only more beautiful than the residents are able to describe.
+In the Afterlife world, there are many environments, but each is gloriously pleasant, with surroundings reminiscent of the environment of Earth School, only more beautiful than the residents are able to describe.

 The environment depends on the person’s state of being and expectations.
-If someone is still tied to the earth and its environment, they will experience a very earthlike existence for as long as they remain at that level of thought.
+If someone is still tied to the earth and its environment, they will experience an existence very much like the earth for as long as they remain at that level of thought.
 The descriptions we receive of the Summerland environment are filled with ecstatic descriptions of a realm just like the earth realm, but much more glorious.
 Everything that is lovely on earth is exceedingly lovely in the life after this life, and the environment contains additional features undreamt of on earth.

 Leland Stanford, speaking to his father from spirit through medium Fred Evans, explained the environment in the life after this life.

 Try to understand that the landscapes are spiritual, and so is the beauty of all that there is on the other side of life.
 The physical is only a gross imitation of the spiritual.
 There is no tongue which can describe the beauty of the spiritual realms, wherein are the souls of those who have just entered on their progressive existence—souls who have striven to do their best according to their light.
 I say that there is no tongue that can describe the beauties of that land.
 Take the best that you have, and it is poor in comparison.